Ne00n/wg-mesh/README.md

 After connecting successfully, a dummy.sh will be created, which assigns a 10.0.nodeID.1/30 to lo.<br>
 This will be picked up by bird, so on booth nodes on 10.0.1.1 and 10.0.2.1 should be reachable after bird ran.<br>

+**API**<br>
+Currently the webservice / API is exposed at ::8080, without TLS yet<br>
+- /connect needs a valid token, otherwise the service will refuse to setup a wg link<br>
+Internal requests from 10.0.0.0/8 don't need a token.
+- /disconnect needs a valid wg public key and link name, otherwise will refuse to disconnect a specific link<br>
+- /peers is public, however only exposes local wg ip's, no public ones<br>

 **Disconnect**<br>
 To disconnect all links on a Node
 ```